Simulation-based, Finite-sample Inference for Privatized Data: Introduction

 We emphasize that while our methodology is motivated by problems in privacy, our framework is general-purpose and can be applied to non-DP settings as well.
 Our approach is applicable when one either has a test statistic, or only a low dimensional summary statistic but need not have an estimator for the true parameters, let alone an understanding of the sampling distribution.

 {\bf Organization }The remainder of the paper is organized as follows: In Section \ref{s:background} we set the notation for the paper and review some necessary background on differential privacy.
 In Section \ref{s:CI}, we start by giving an abstract framework for generating confidence sets in Section \ref{s:conf:abstract} { and show how our framework is related to the repro sample framework of \citet{xie2022repro} in Section \ref{s:repro}.
 Then we use our abstract framework} to develop simulation-based confidence sets in Section \ref{s:conf:simulation} with guaranteed coverage, and develop a numerical algorithm for simulation-based confidence intervals in Section \ref{s:conf:numerical}.
 In Section \ref{s:pvalue}, we review how repro samples can be used to test hypotheses, and give a { simulation-based method } for valid $p$-values, as well as an efficient numerical algorithm.
 In Section \ref{s:simulations}, we conduct several simulation studies, applying our methodology to various DP inference problems.
 We conclude in Section \ref{s:discussion} with some discussion and directions for future work.
 In Section \ref{s:cost}, we specifically discuss the choice of the test statistic in the repro methodology, and quantify the cost of over-coverage, which is common when using { our simulation-based approach}.
 Proofs and technical lemmas, as well as simulation details and additional simulation results are deferred to the supplement.
+Code to replicate the experiments of this paper can be found at \url{https://github.com/Zhanyu-Wang/Simulation-based_Finite-sample_Inference_for_Privatized_Data}.

 {\bf Related work } The area of indirect inference was proposed by \citet{gourieroux1993indirect}, which initially gave a simulation-based approach to bias correction and parameter estimation.
 However, the inferential method proposed by \citet{gourieroux1993indirect} is based on large sample theory, which is often unreliable in privacy problems \citep{wang2018statistical}. \citet{guerrier2019simulation,guerrier2020asymptotically,zhang2022flexible} developed a more theoretical basis for the indirect inference approach, focusing on bias-correction. \citet{xie2022repro} developed the repro sample methodology, { and both their abstract framework and Monte Carlo methods serve as} the basis for the simulation-based inference techniques proposed in this paper. \citet{wang2022finite} applied the repro sample methodology to develop model and coefficient inference in high-dimensional linear regression.